Constitution and Rules (March 2025)

 9) Shows

-9.2) Shows are to organised by a Sub-committee
+9.2) Shows are to be organised by a Sub-committee.

-9.3) Shows are to be conducted under the rules and regulations of The Royal Horticultural Society and the British Orchid Council
+9.3) Shows are to be conducted under the rules and regulations of the British Orchid Council.

 10) Publicity

-10.1) The member elected as Publicity Officer is required to disseminate information of meetings, visits, films, forthcoming events and cultural articles to all members of The Society.
-Such information as appropriate is to be notified to:-
+10.1) The Newsletter Editor is required to disseminate information of meetings, visits, films, forthcoming events and cultural articles to all members of The Society.
+Such information as appropriate is to be notified to the Society.

 a) The British Orchid Council